🌑️ OSHA Heat Standard29 CFR 1910 / 1926 (Proposed)

 Supervisor training must additionally cover how to monitor workers for heat illness, when to implement additional controls, how to respond to heat emergencies, and the employer's specific heat illness prevention plan.
 Training must be conducted in a language workers understand β€” meaning bilingual training is often required for construction and agricultural employers with Spanish-speaking crews.

-βœ… OSHA Heat Standard Compliance Checklist
+βœ… Heat Illness Prevention Checklist

 • β†’Monitor heat index daily at or near the work location before work begins